How to Optimize LLM Inference Speed on RTX 5090 (April 2026): The Performance Guide

 Essential Setup:

-If you are trying to run these models on a laptop instead of a desktop rig, the thermal constraints change the math entirely.
+If you are trying to run these models on a laptop, the thermal constraints change the math entirely.
 See our hardware reality check in the Best Laptops for Running Local LLMs 2026 guide.

 Step 2: TensorRT-LLM (The Speed Hack)

-For years, developers relied on generic PyTorch loaders.
-In 2026, if you aren't using TensorRT-LLM, you are running in slow motion.
+In April 2026, if you aren't using TensorRT-LLM, you are running in slow motion.
 TensorRT compiles your LLM specifically for your GPU's architecture.
 It fuses operations and optimizes memory access patterns.

 The Performance Gap: